technion/ct_advisor/README.md

 ![CT Advisor Email](https://lolware.net/ct_advisor_email.jpg)

-Note that monitors are not instant.
-Some certificates have taken several days to show up in CT monitor logs.

 Monitoring your domain
 ----------------------

-This application is currently running live as a beta status project.
-If you would like my server to monitor your domain, please email me your request: technion@lolware.net.
+This application is currently running live on my servers.
+At this point I consider it stable, whilst noting some database schema changes may occur to facilitate the upcoming front-end project.
+If you would like my server to monitor your domain in the meantime, please email me your request: technion@lolware.net.
 Please provide all names to monitor and associated email addresses.

-Until this tool is marked "stable" it may go offline at any time.
+Note that monitors are not instant.
+Some certificates have taken several days to show up in CT monitor logs.

 Setup
 -----